nats-io/nats-site/content/doc/writing_applications/advanced.md

 * Use a queue with multiple subscribers splitting the work
 * Persist/cache messages with something like NATS streaming

 Libraries that cache incoming messages may provide two controls on the incoming queue, or pending messages.
 These are useful if the problem is bursty publishers and not a continuous performance mismatch.
-Setting these limits to 0 will help find problems, but may be dangerous in production.
-Disabling these limits is intriguing but can be very dangerous in production.
+Disabling these limits can be dangerous in production and although setting these limits to 0 may help find problems, it is also a dangerous proposition in production.

 > Check your libraries documentation for the default settings, and support for disabling these limits.